tanmaysingewar/tanmaysingewar/README.md

 Hello 👋, I’m Tanmay.
-Programmer and video games lover.
-I enjoy rainy weather and being indoors.
-Casual docs and blog reader.
-I love dogs.
+I'm a programmer and video game enthusiast who loves rainy weather and staying indoors.
+I enjoy casually reading docs and blogs, and I have a great affection for dogs.

-It's really nice to meet you
+It's really nice to meet you.

-I usually commit less and deliver more
+I usually commit less and deliver more.